timfjord/carrierwave-data-uri/README.md

 end
 ```

-Then we can create image from data
+Then a data string can be used as a source for the uploader

 ```
 user = User.find 123